AndreasCag/core-js/docs/2019-03-19-core-js-3-babel-and-a-look-into-the-future.md

 Since now `@babel/polyfill` is deprecated in favor of separate `core-js` and `regenerator-runtime` inclusion, we can optimize `regenerator-runtime` import.
 For this reason, `regenerator-runtime` import will be removed from the source code when targeting browsers that supports generators natively.

 Now, `@babel/preset-env` in `useBuilIns: entry` mode transpile **all available** `core-js` entry points and their combinations.
-This means that you can customize it as much as you want, by using different `core-js` entry points, and it will be optimized for your target envieronment.
+This means that you can customize it as much as you want, by using different `core-js` entry points, and it will be optimized for your target environment.

 For example, when targeting `chrome 72`,
 ```js